vnijs/radiant/sub/README_editable.md

 Radiant is a platform-independent browser-based interface for business analytics in [R](http://www.r-project.org/), based on the [Shiny](http://www.rstudio.com/shiny/) package.
 Developed by <a href="http://rady.ucsd.edu/faculty/directory/nijs/" target="\_blank">Vincent Nijs</a>.
 Please use the issue tracker on GitHub to suggest enhancements or report problems: https://github.com/vnijs/radiant/issues.
 For other questions and comments please use radiant@rady.ucsd.edu.

-## Breaking change (6/15/2015)

-If you are using Radiant for Rmarkdown documents, State files, or from R-code please be aware that (most) function arguments have changed as of version 0.2.30.
-The full function manual is available at <a href="http://vnijs.github.io/radiant/radiant.pdf" target="_blank">http://vnijs.github.io/radiant/radiant.pdf</a>.

 ## Key features

 - Explore: Quickly and easily summarize, visualize, and analyze your data